Close×

 • Quebec Karate Center of Excellence

-• Montreal National Short Track Center (speed skating)
+• Montreal National Short Track Centre (Speed Skating)

 • National Tennis Center

-Other organizations are part of Montreal's sports ecosystem by operating in Montreal or having activities that affect the city.
-These include Alliance Montréal (basketball), the Montreal Canadiens (hockey), CF Montréal (soccer), the Montreal Alouettes (football), the World Anti-Doping Agency, La Force de Montréal (hockey), La Toundra (basketball), Le Royal de Montréal (Ultimate), and others.
+Other organizations are part of Montreal’s sports ecosystem, either by operating in Montreal or through activities that impact the city.
+These include the Alliance Montréal (basketball), the Montreal Canadiens (hockey), CF Montréal (soccer), the Montreal Alouettes (football), the World Anti-Doping Agency, La Force de Montréal (hockey), La Toundra (basketball), and Le Royal de Montréal (Ultimate)…